 These advanced contributions to cryptographic constructions for computing on encrypted data are not just academic achievements anymore.
 There are startups and very practical results.
 I truly think it’s time for other communities to explore the (emerging) outcome of decades of cryptography research and build green-field systems and add extra security by design to their applications.

 Baldur Kubo from Cybernetica tweeted something interesting today regarding the recent case of Marroitt hotels data breach.
 The Guardian says, “500 million guests may have been exposed.
 Although credit card information was encrypted, Marriott has not been able to rule out the possibility that the encryption keys were also stolen.”.
-What would have happened if they had used an MPC flavoured key management protocol?
+What would have happened if they had used an MPC flavored key management protocol?